nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_5/readme.md

 **03/03**

 Which of the following are steps you can take to share your open results online?
-Let’s assume that, like the activity, you are sharing an interactive visualization.
+Let's assume that, like the activity, you are sharing an interactive visualization.

 - Host your project in a public GitHub repository
 - Assign an open license